1. GDP & GNP

 Now, you should be filled with confidence when someone asks you “Have you heard of Deustche Bourse Stock Exchange?

 Yeah I have!!

 7. Futures & Forwards

-Futures contract is simply known as ‘futures’.
+A futures contract is simply known as ‘futures’.
 It’s a contractual agreement to buy or sell a particular financial instrument at a pre-determined price in the future.
 Sounds familiar to what you have read so far?
 No, it’s not the same as options/warrants.
-Key distinction is the fact that futures is an obligation, not a right.
+The key distinction is the fact that the future is an obligation, not a right.
 Even if the outcome goes against you financially, you’d still have to commit to what was pledged.
 The contract expresses the quantity and quality of the underlying asset and they are usually standardized to facilitate trading on the futures exchange.